simeononsecurity/simeononsecurity.ch/content/articles/next-gen-firewalls_-features-you-can't-ignore-for-your-business/index.en.md

 * By inspecting packets at the application layer, IPS can identify and block malicious activities, such as **buffer overflow attacks** and **SQL injection**.
 * IPS can also detect and prevent **denial-of-service (DoS)** attacks by monitoring network traffic and blocking suspicious traffic patterns.

-Implementing an IPS as part of a next-gen firewall provides businesses with enhanced security capabilities, ensuring that their network infrastructure is protected against a wide range of cyber threats.
+Implementing an IPS as part of a next-gen firewall provides businesses with enhanced security capabilities, ensuring that their network infrastructure is protected against many cyber threats.
 It allows organizations to proactively detect and respond to potential attacks, minimizing the risk of data breaches and network downtime.

 > Tip: Regularly update the IPS signatures and keep the system up to date to ensure it can effectively detect and block the latest threats.